syncfusion-content/flutter-docs/Flutter/pyramid-chart/export-pyramid-chart.md

 ---
 layout: post
 title: Exporting Pyramid Chart types in Syncfusion Flutter charts
-description: Learn how to export the Pyramid Charts to image or PDF available in Syncfusion Flutter charts.
+description: Learn how to export the Syncfusion Flutter Pyramid Charts to save it locally as image or PDF for further use.
 platform: flutter
 control: Chart
 documentation: ug